Hyperekplexia: GLRB

 The GLRB gene encodes the beta subunit of the glycine receptor.
-Homomeric glycine receptors composed of beta subunits do not open in response to glycine stimulation, however, the beta subunit is essential for proper receptor localization through its interactions with gephyrin, which results in receptor clustering at the synaptic cleft.
+Homomeric glycine receptors composed of beta subunits do not open in response to glycine stimulation, however, the beta subunit is essential for proper receptor localization, through its interactions with gephyrin, which results in receptor clustering at the synaptic cleft.
 As such, the defects within the GLRB gene show autosomal recessive inheritance.

 SLC6A5

 The SLC6A5 gene encodes the GlyT2 transporter, a neuronal pre-synaptic glycine re-uptake transporter.
 In comparison to the GlyT1 transporter, found mostly in glial cells, GlyT2 helps maintain a high concentration of glycine within the axon terminal of glycinergic neurons.
-Mutations of the SLC6A5 gene have been associated with hyperekplexia in an autosomal recessive manner.
-Defects within this gene are hypothesized either to affect the incorporation of the transporter into the cellular membrane or to its affinity for the molecules it transports: sodium ions, chloride ions and glycine.
+Mutations of the SLC6A5 gene have been associated with hyperekplexia in an autosomal recessive inheritance pattern.
+Defects within this gene are hypothesized either to affect the incorporation of the transporter into the cellular membrane or to affect its affinity for the molecules it transports: sodium ions, chloride ions and glycine.
 Any of these actions would drastically reduce the pre-synaptic cell's ability to produce the high vesicular concentrations of glycine necessary for proper glycine neurotransmission.
-GPHN and ARHGEF9 are often included in lists of genetic causes of hyperekplexia - but in fact they produce a much more complex phenotype, very distinct from classical hyperekplexia.
+GPHN and ARHGEF9 are often included in lists of genetic causes of hyperekplexia - but, in fact, they produce a much more complex phenotype, very distinct from classical hyperekplexia.
 As such they are no longer considered to be causative genes.

 GPHN

 Gephyrin, an integral membrane protein believed to coordinate glycine receptors, is coded by the gene GPHN.
-A heterozygous mutation in this gene has been identified in a sporadic case of hyperekplexia, though experimental data is inconclusive as to whether the mutation is pathogenic.
-Gephyrin is essential for glycine receptor clustering at synaptic junctions through its action of binding both the glycine receptor beta subunit and internal cellular microtubule structures.
+A heterozygous mutation in this gene has been identified in one sporadic case of hyperekplexia, though experimental data is inconclusive as to whether the mutation itself is, in fact, pathogenic.
+Gephyrin is essential for glycine receptor clustering at synaptic junctions, through its action of binding both the glycine receptor beta subunit and internal cellular microtubule structures.
 Gephyrin also assists in clustering GABA receptors at synapses and molybdenum cofactor synthesis.
-Because of its multi-functional nature, it is not presumed to be a common genetic source of hyperekplexia.
+Because of gephyrin's multi-functional nature, in mutated form it is not presumed to be a common genetic source of hyperekplexia.

 ARHGEF9

-A defect within the gene coding for collybistin (ARHGEF9) has been shown to cause hyperekplexia in concert with epilepsy.
+A defect within the gene coding for collybistin, ARHGEF9, has been shown to cause hyperekplexia occurring with epilepsy.
 Since the ARHGEF9 gene is on the X chromosome, this gene displays X-linked recessive heritance.
 The collybistin protein is responsible for proper gephyrin targeting, which is crucial for the proper localization of glycine and GABA receptors.
-Deficiencies in collybistin function would result in an artificial lack of glycine and GABA receptors at the synaptic cleft.
+Deficiencies in collybistin function would result in a lack of glycine and GABA receptors at the synaptic cleft.